Welcome to #WeddingWednesday

 4. Can you show me a full wedding?

 - Quality: Most photographers only show a selection of their favorites, or the best that tell the wedding story.
-But you need to see the consistence and quality of their work through a whole wedding day, how they manage different light conditions as well as other obstacles a normal wedding day may bring to the plate.
+But you need to see consistence and quality of their work through a whole wedding day, how they manage different light conditions as well as other obstacles a normal wedding day may bring.

-- Quantity: Viewing a full wedding will also help set proper expectations on the type of coverage and the amount of final images the photographer will show.
+- Quantity: Viewing a full wedding will also help set proper expectations on the type of coverage and the amount of final images.
 It will also help you fine-tune special requests you may have.